dterstege/dterstege.github.io/_pages/about.md

 My primary academic interest is studying the brain-wide dynamics supporting learning and memory

-My prefered techniques for these investigations include (but are not limited to - I'm always on the look-out for new techniques!):
+My prefered techniques for these investigations include (but are not limited to):
 - Batteries of sophisticated behavioural analyses
 - Brain-wide mapping of immediate early gene expression and the graph theoretical analysis of these functional connectivity networks
 - _In vivo_ monitoring of cell type specific activity in specific target regions, at both a single cell level and at the level of regional population activity